devonnuri/linear-harmony/linear_ko.typ

 == 제3윤곽과 여러 윤곽의 조합

 This combination is from Parker's solo on a well-known bop tune in A flat.
-The first is 제1윤곽, the second 제3윤곽.
+The first is Outline No.1, the second Outline No.3.
 The dominant chords have the same pattern: a leap from the third to the flat nine and the chromatic approach to the fifth of the next chord.
 (This example was also shown as ex.123.)

 237. 찰리 파커
 #align(center)[#image("figures/fig_288.jpg", width: 69%)]

 Brown displaces the first simple outline (no.1) beginning with the upper and lower neighbor tones to the first target note.
-Chromatic pickups to the G (which begins 제3윤곽) in the second measure gets the line back on time so the seventh of C minor and the target note A on the F7 chord arrive where we expect them.
+Chromatic pickups to the G (which begins Outline No.3) in the second measure gets the line back on time so the seventh of C minor and the target note A on the F7 chord arrive where we expect them.
 More chromatic pick up notes fill out the measure so that the E flat arrives on the upbeat of four placing the D on the downbeat.
 The rhythmic displacement is one element that makes this line interesting.
 Did the addition of extra notes create the rhythmic interest, or did the rhythmic displacement require the addition of extra notes?
 (This example was also shown as ex.122.)

 238. 클리포드 브라운
 #align(center)[#image("figures/fig_289.jpg", width: 68%)]

-Morgan begins stating the third and seventh of the ii chord before 제3윤곽.
-In the last two measures he uses 제1윤곽 with some interesting added chromatic tones.
+Morgan begins stating the third and seventh of the ii chord before Outline No.3.
+In the last two measures he uses Outline No.1 with some interesting added chromatic tones.
 The #note("C#") — D point up to and the F — D point down to the E flat, the fifth of A flat 7.

 239. 리 모건
 #align(center)[#image("figures/fig_290.jpg", width: 68%)]

-Evans uses three outlines over this passage with rapid harmonic rhythm. 제2윤곽 over the ii - V7; 제3윤곽 over the iii - V7/ii; and anticipating the G minor by three eighth notes 제3윤곽 over ii - V7 /vi - vi.
+Evans uses three outlines over this passage with rapid harmonic rhythm.
+Outline No.2 over the ii - V7; Outline No.3 over the iii - V7/ii; and anticipating the G minor by three eighth notes Outline No.3 over ii - V7 /vi - vi.
 (This example was also shown as ex.181.)

 240. 빌 에반스
 #align(center)[#image("figures/fig_291.jpg", width: 68%)]

 == 제3윤곽과 경과음

 The arpeggiated form of this outline lends itself to diatonic passing tones between the chord tones.
-Adding passing tones blurs the distinction between 제3윤곽 and 제1윤곽.
+Adding passing tones blurs the distinction between Outline No.3 and Outline No.1.
 Into which category these next examples fall is anybody's call as they have elements of both no.1 and no.3.
 The central point is their harmonic clarity; thirds and seventh delineate the harmony.

 241. 클리포드 브라운
 #align(center)[#image("figures/fig_292.jpg", width: 44%)]